 You can find this information on the Settings page:

 The only information from your social media profiles that is stored beside your user identifiers is your chosen profile picture, as shown in the bottom left corner of ClearView Social and on the Results and Leaderboard pages.
-You can choose which of your networks this picture is pulled from.
+You can choose which of your networks this picture is pulled from or upload your own.

 In addition to connection information, we store data related to the shares made through ClearView Social.
 This information is exactly what you see when you share an article—the title, link, description, and any personal comment for each share.
 Additionally, we store a link to your share (as shown on the success window after clicking Share Immediately), the time/date the share happened, and any known information about who/when your share was clicked (as displayed in the Find Out Who section).